DataDog/documentation/content/en/service_management/app_builder/auth.md

 - Credentials and permissions configured in the integration tile
 - Connection credentials

 For more information on configuring credentials, see [Connections][2].
-The Action Catalog and the connection credentials for each integration are shared with [Datadog Workflow Automation][3].
+App Builder shares the Action Catalog and the connection credentials for each integration with [Datadog Workflow Automation][3].

 ## App permissions